Shopify/shopify-api-js/docs/reference/billing/request.md

 >
 > The app **must** redirect the merchant to this URL so that they can confirm the charge before Shopify applies it.
 >
-> The merchant will be sent back to your app's main page after the process is complete.
+> After the process is complete, the merchant will be sent back to the page referenced by the `returnUrl` parameter, if set.
+Otherwise, the merchant will be sent to your app's main page.

 ### if `returnObject` parameter is `true`